fanx-dev/fanIDE/README.md

-fantomidemodule
+FanIDE
 ===============

-Netbeans plugin module to support the Fantom Language (Also used by standalone fantomide project)
+Netbeans plugin to support the Fantom/Fanx Language.

-See more info about the FantomIde here: http://fantomide.colar.net/

-Note that I also maintain a much leaner pure Fantom IDE called Camembert: http://www.status302.com/camembert
+It forked from tcolar's FantomIDE (http://fantomide.colar.net/)